jgador/StashCache/README.md

 # StashCache

-**StashCache** is a caching library to get you off the ground with your ASP.NET Core Web application fairly easy with fewer lines of code.

-Under the hood, StashCache uses the `IMemoryCache` from `Microsoft.Extensions.Caching.Memory`.
+**StashCache** is a in-memory caching library for your .NET application.
+Under the hood, it uses the `IMemoryCache` from `Microsoft.Extensions.Caching.Memory`.

+## Get Started ##
+While I put together a proper documentation, a sample ASP.NET Core project can already help you to get started.